Table of Contents

 To build a successful content marketing strategy, it is first important to understand what content marketing is all about.
-As the Content Marketing Institute puts it, content marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action”.
+As the Content Marketing Institute puts it, content marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience—and, ultimately, to drive profitable customer action”.

-In other words, we can say that with a problem-solving approach, content marketing is a way in which brands can tell their stories, connect with their customer base and boost sales.
+In other words, we can say that with a problem-solving approach, creating marketing content is a way in which brands can tell their stories, connect with their customer base and boost sales.
 Any piece of editorial content circulated by companies in the form of articles, videos, infographics, or images is deemed a form of content marketing.
 Such brand content is planned extensively by an editorial team.

 Overview of Content Marketing Strategy

 In this day and age, when information is available at our fingertips, we are all experiencing a kind of information overload.
 As people’s attention span gets shorter, marketable content is constantly undergoing modifications to engage a wider audience.
-But all such efforts will only bear fruits if a brand deploys an impactful content marketing strategy in the first place, ensuring a steady increase in sales and popularity of a brand.
+But all such efforts will only bear fruits if a brand creates an impactful content marketing strategy in the first place, ensuring a steady increase in sales and popularity of a brand.

 A content marketing strategy is not just about creating a content publishing plan, it’s also about having a proper editorial team to execute and manage existing and newly produced content, repurposing old content, and having a solid distribution plan to aid discovery.